tidymodels/tidymodels.org-legacy/content/start/models/index.markdown

 #>                     -0.0012594                       0.0005254
 ```

-This object has the `lm` model built-in, which you can access with `lm_fit$fit`.
-But, there are some benefits of this parsnip model fit object.
+This fitted object has the `lm` model built-in, which you can access with `lm_fit$fit`.
+But, there are some benefits of the fitted parsnip model object.

 For example, perhaps our analysis requires a description of the model parameter estimates and their statistical properties.
 Although the `summary()` function for `lm` objects can provide that, it gives the results back in an unwieldy format.
 Many models have a `tidy()` method that provides the summary results in a more predictable and useful format (e.g. a data frame with standard column names):